mluders/comfy-line-numbers.nvim/README.md

 - `max_digits = 5`: Labels up to 5 digits (e.g., 55555)
 - `max_digits = 10`: Labels up to 10 digits (default)

-**Minimum requirement:** Both configuration methods (auto-generated via `base`/`max_digits` or manual via `labels`) must provide at least 100 combinations.
+**Minimum requirement:** The choice of `base` and `max_digits` must meet the 100 combination minimum.
 The plugin will validate this requirement and display a helpful error message if not met.

 ### Advanced: Manual Labels

 For complete control, specify labels manually (this overrides `base` and `max_digits`).
-Note that manual labels must also meet the minimum 100 combinations requirement:
+Note that manual labels must also meet the minimum 100 combination requirement:

 ```lua
 require('comfy-line-numbers').setup({